Rugby World Cup hosts: 2027: Australia (Men)

 After Argentina withdrew its bid, the Australian bid was the sole favourite for the 2027 Rugby World Cup host.
 During the annual meeting in Dublin on May 12, 2022, the World Rugby Council unanimously approved Australia and the United States as the host tournament of the men's World Cup in 2027 and 2031, respectively.

 2029: Australia (Women)

 After the men's version, the 2029 Women's Rugby World Cup will be held in Australia and the second Australasian nation after the 2021 Women's Rugby World Cup in New Zealand to do so.

 2031: United States (Men)

 The United States became the sole bid for the 2031 Rugby World Cup in November 2021.
 During the annual meeting in Dublin on May 12, 2022, the World Rugby Council unanimously approved Australia and the United States as the host tournament of the men's World Cup in 2027 and 2031, respectively.

 2033: United States (Women)

 After the men's version, the 2033 Women's Rugby World Cup will be held in the United States and the second North American nation after the 2006 Women's Rugby World Cup in Canada to do so.

+2035: TBC (Men)

+The host selection process for the 2035 Men's Rugby World Cup was officially launched by World Rugby in September 2025, with expressions of interest opening the following month.